-- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and run it until it reaches operating temperature. - ✓ Six bars of the temperature display light up. - Check the lubrication system for leaks. - Switch off the engine.
+- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and run it until it reaches operating temperature. - ✓ Six bars of the temperature display light up. - Check the lubrication system for leaks. - Switch off the engine. - Park the motorcycle on a horizontal surface in a vertical position (not on the side stand).

-- Park the motorcycle on a horizontal surface in a vertical position (not on the side stand). - Remove the plug. - Add engine oil to the max marking of oil rising pipe 2.
+- Remove the plug.

+- Add engine oil to the top marking 2.

+- Mount the plug.